 2. Single or Brick layer Scaffoldings

-It is commonly used for brick masonry and is so-called as brick layer’s scaffolding.
-Single scaffolding consists of standards, ledgers, putlogs, etc., which are parallel to the wall at a distance of about 1.2 m.
+It is commonly used for brick masonry and is the so-called brick layer’s scaffolding.
+Single consists of standards, ledgers, putlogs, etc., which are parallel to the wall at a distance of about 1.2 m.
 In this, a series of vertical members made of bamboo or timber, known as Standards, are firmly fixed into the ground in a row parallel to the building wall.

-The distance between two standards is generally kept within 2.4 to 3 m.
+The distance between the two standards is generally kept within 2.4 to 3 m.
 The putlogs i.e. transverse horizontal members are placed at a horizontal spacing of 120 cm such that one end is supported on the ledgers and the other end is held in the holes made in the wall.
 Rope lashing is used to fasten the putlogs with ledgers.

 In case, the height of the scaffolding is very high, then to maintain its stability, sometimes diagonal members i.e. Braces are provided.
-Braces are cross diagonally fitted with the standards using rope lashing.
+Braces are cross-diagonally fitted with the standards using rope lashing.

 3. Double or Mason’s Scaffolding

 The first row is 20 – 30 cm away from the wall and the other one is 1m away from the first row.
 In this case, putlogs are not fixed with the wall.
 Put logs are supported at both ends on ledgers.
-But in the brick layer’s scaffolding one end of the putlog is fixed with the wall.
+But in the brick layer’s scaffolding, one end of the putlog is fixed with the wall.

 Spar Steel or Tubular Scaffolding is made by using steel pipes and tubes which are fixed together by steel couplers or fittings.
 It is very easy to construct or dismantle.
 It has greater strength, more durability, and higher fire resistance.
-It is not economical but will give more safety for workers and construction material.
+It is not economical but will give more safety for workers and construction materials.
 So, it is used extensively nowadays.

-Steel scaffolding is better to brick layers and mason’s scaffolding.
+Steel scaffolding is better than brick layers and mason’s scaffolding.
 In this case, instead of using timber, steel tubes of the diameter of 40 m to 60 mm are used, instead of using rope lashing, special types of steel couples are used for fastening, and instead of fixing the standards into the ground, it is placed on the base plate.

-In steel scaffolding structure the gap between two standards in a row is generally kept within 2.5 m to 3 m.
+In steel scaffolding structures the gap between two standards in a row is generally kept within 2.5 m to 3 m.
 These standards are fixed on a square or round steel plate, called a Base Plate, by means of welding.
 Ledgers are spaced at every rise of 1.8 m.
 The length of the putlogs is normally 1.2 m to 1.8m.